 - 8 ounces mozzarella cheese, thinly sliced (or grated mozzarella)

-- Make the sauce: Preheat oven to 350ºF.
+- To make the sauce, preheat oven to 350ºF.
 Open the cans of tomatoes and set aside.
 Put oil, garlic and red pepper flakes into a large, nonreactive pot.
 Turn the heat to medium.
 Keep watch.
-As soon as the garlic starts to sizzle, stir it around for 20-30 seconds, but don’t let it brown.
+As soon as the garlic starts to sizzle, stir it around for 20-30 seconds, but don't let it brown.
 Pour in the tomatoes and salt.
 As soon as everything starts to bubble, turn the heat down to a simmer.
 Cook sauce for 20 minutes, uncovered.
 If you like your sauce chunky, use the back of a wooden spoon to break up the tomatoes.
 If you like your sauce smooth, puree in a food processor or use an immersion blender to puree the sauce in the pot.
 Just before using, stir in slivered basil.

-- Bread the Chicken: Set out a large plate and pour the flour onto it.
+- To bread the chicken, set out a large plate and pour the flour onto it.
 Next to that put the eggs into a wide shallow bowl and whisk them.
 Next to the eggs put a large plate with the breadcrumbs on it.
 Season the chicken breasts with salt, to taste, on both sides.
 Then dredge with flour.
 Shake off the excess.
 Then dip the breast into the egg and coat both sides, allowing the excess to drip off.
 Then press the breast into the crumbs to coat both sides.
 Put the breaded chicken onto a plate and repeat the process with the rest of the chicken.